-In my second semester of college, a trusted professor suggested I apply to participate in a program called Students as Learners and Teachers (SaLT).
-It completely changed my life.
+In my second semester of college, a professor suggested I apply to participate in a program called Students as Learners and Teachers (SaLT).
+This experience completely changed my life.
 I partnered with a professor over the course of a year, thinking deeply with her about classroom participation, access, and the process of teaching and learning.
-I quickly became consumed by some big questions:
+I quickly became consumed by the questions:

 Since then, I’ve been searching for answers through partnership.
 Alternatively called student-faculty partnership, student-staff partnership, and students as partners, this field of work is broadly based around the principles of shared expertise, trust, and reciprocity.
 My colleagues’ recent editorial sums up some of my thoughts about the language of this field, and the work below sums up my published thinking and writing on the topic.

 For more informal thinking on partnership, follow this tag on my blog.

 Abbot, S. (2021).
 The role of ignorance in student-faculty partnerships.
 International Journal for Students as Partners, 5(2).

 Abbot, S. & Cook-Sather, A. (2020).
 The productive potential of pedagogical disagreements in classroom-focused student-staff partnerships.
 Higher Education Research & Development.

 Felten, P., Abbot, S., Kirkwood, J., Long, A., Lubicz-Nawrocka, T., Mercer-Mapstone, L.,Verwoord, R. (2019).
 Reimagining the place of students in academic development.
 International Journal of Academic Development, 24(2), 192-203.

 Doktor, S., Bach, D., Abbot, S., Hardin, J. (2019).
 At the threshold: A case study of a partnership between a student organization and an educational development center.
 International Journal for Students as Partners, 3(1).